Mao Bangchu: Military career

 Mao graduated from the 3rd class of China's Whampoa Military Academy in 1927.
 The academy was established in 1924 by the Kuomintang (KMT) with funds and support from the Soviet Union.
 Soviet officers initially focused their teaching on basic infantry topics and provided special classes for artillery, engineering, communication, logistical and machine gun units.
 After this basic training, Mao was sent to Moscow and Italy where he received additional flying training.
 When he returned to China, he became Chiang Kai-shek's personal pilot and distinguished himself during the Northern Expedition that substantially increased Chiang's and the KMT's sphere of influence.
 During the Northern Expedition, Chiang and his followers, including Mao, decided to purge the KMT of its communist wing.
-The Shanghai Purification of KMT members of 12 April 1927, during which hundredKMT's left wing members were arrest and some executed, heralded the beginning of the Chinese Civil War, which would last until 1950.
+The Shanghai Massacre of 12 April 1927, during which KMT's left wing members, students and worker union members were purged, heralding the beginning of the Chinese Civil War.

 Further enhancing his standing with Chiang Kai-shek, Mao commanded the air assaults on a rebellious, heavily-fortified city in the Fujian Province, in 1934.
 The successful assault proved crucial for Chiang's ground forces to take control of the city.
 Subsequently, as member of the National Government Aviation Committee, Mao was sent to the United States to explore the purchase of new airplanes for the Chinese air force.
 While he attend an airshow in Miami, Florida, he met Captain Claire Chennault, who let a demonstration by the Army Air Corps.
 Impressed by his skills, Mao invited him to come to China.
 On 25 May 1940, Mao was promoted to major general, and in 1941 he helped Captain Chennault to established the 1st American Volunteer Group (AVG) of the Chinese Air Force.
-Under the leadership of Chennault the AVG successfully engaged the Japanese air force on many occasions and became famous as the so-called "Flying Tigers."
-The Flying Tigers were also instrumental in establishing an alternate supply route over "The Hump," a connection between Burma and southern Chinese cities, such as Kunming and Chengdu.
-Mao was part of a group of pilots that sought suitable routes through the very difficult terrain of the Himalayas.
-The first recorded flight over what later became the Hump route from Dinjan, Burma, to Kunming, China, was performed by Xia Pu, a pilot of American citizenship from the China National Aviation Corporation in November 1941.
+Under the leadership of Chennault the AVG successfully engaged the Imperial Japanese Army Air Force on many occasions, becoming the famous so-called "Flying Tigers".
+The Flying Tigers were primarily tasked in the defense of the airlift-route over "The Hump" - the lifeline for wartime supplies into China following the cessation of the Sino-Soviet supply line due to the prioritization of war in Europe and the blockade of the Chinese coastline and southern borders.
+Mao was part of a group of aviators that sought suitable routes over the extremely difficult terrain of the Himalayas, commissioning Charles L. Sharp for the first-ever recorded flight between Dinjan, Burma, and Kunming, China, in what will eventually become known as The Hump heavy-airlift supply line in November 1941.